NikoIcardo/markdown-to-chicago/main-content-processed.md

 #### Why someone might hear voices

 There are a variety of well established psychiatric and medical reasons why someone would hear voices.
-For one, there is the true possibility of schizophrenia, which for prolonged experiences of hearing voices, seems to be the most common assessment.
-[From the DSM-V, the current standard for psychiatric diagnoses, on Schizophrenia, page 87](https://ia800707.us.archive.org/15/items/info_munsha_DSM5/DSM-5.pdf)[\[48\]](#bib-48):
+For one, there is the true possibility of schizophrenia, which for prolonged experiences of hearing voices, seems to be the most common assessment. [\[48\]](#bib-48)[From the DSM-V, the current standard for psychiatric diagnoses, on Schizophrenia, page 87](https://ia800707.us.archive.org/15/items/info_munsha_DSM5/DSM-5.pdf):

 > “Hallucinations are perception-like experiences that occur without an external stimulus.
 They are vivid and clear, with the full force and impact of normal perceptions, and not under voluntary control.
 They may occur in any sensory modality, **but auditory hallucinations** **are the most common in schizophrenia and related disorders.** **Auditory hallucinations are usually experienced as voices, whether familiar or unfamiliar, that are perceived as distinct from the individual’s own thoughts.”**

-Another reason is that people with traumatic brain injury, or TBI, may experience auditory hallucinations.
-[From ‘Management of auditory hallucinations as a sequela of traumatic brain injury: a case report and a relevant literature review’ by Yuriy Dobry, Vladan Novakovic, Robert L Barkin, Vikram K Sundaram:](https://pubmed.ncbi.nlm.nih.gov/24263164/)[\[49\]](#bib-49)
+Another reason is that people with traumatic brain injury, or TBI, may experience auditory hallucinations. [\[49\]](#bib-49)[From ‘Management of auditory hallucinations as a sequela of traumatic brain injury: a case report and a relevant literature review’ by Yuriy Dobry, Vladan Novakovic, Robert L Barkin, Vikram K Sundaram:](https://pubmed.ncbi.nlm.nih.gov/24263164/)

 > “Although infrequent, auditory hallucinations is a debilitating complication of TBI that can manifest itself 4-5 years after the occurrence of (TBI).
 Because the age range of TBI survivors is 15-24 years, and the chance of developing post-TBI psychosis is reported to be up to 20%, this chronic neuropsychiatric complication and the available treatment options warrant close scrutiny from the clinical and the biomedical research community.”

 And furthermore, a sometimes unfortunately unacknowledged, but very well documented phenomenon is the disorder known as Dissociative Identity Disorder or (DID).
-Consider the paper [“Guidelines to Differential Diagnosis between Schizophrenia and Ritual Abuse/Mind Control Traumatic Stress” by Ellen P. Lacter, Ph.D., and Karl Lehman, M.D.:](https://endritualabuse.org/wp-content/uploads/2018/03/chapter4finalrevisions2008.pdf)[\[50\]](#bib-50)
+Consider the paper [\[50\]](#bib-50)[“Guidelines to Differential Diagnosis between Schizophrenia and Ritual Abuse/Mind Control Traumatic Stress” by Ellen P. Lacter, Ph.D., and Karl Lehman, M.D.:](https://endritualabuse.org/wp-content/uploads/2018/03/chapter4finalrevisions2008.pdf)

 > “If Dissociative Identity Disorder (DID) is present, hearing vocalizations of other “parts” is common, commonly including conversations or arguing between personalities, children’s voices, crying or screaming, or even sounds of animal “parts”.
 Hearing voices of abusers is also common.
 Voices criticizing the host, giving hostile commands, or predicting danger can also occur, but are rarely the only voices heard.”